 Black-Eyed Susans (Rudbeckia hirta)

 These old garden favorites start flowering in the summer and continue well into fall.
-They grow about 18-24” tall and can even become shrub-shaped when thriving.
+Black-eyed Susans grow about 18-24” tall and can even become shrub-shaped when thriving.
 Their golden yellow petals and black or dark brown center cones lend a beautiful contrast to the fall garden.

 Speedwell’s vibrant flower spikes are most commonly a beautiful shade of blue-ish purple, but there are also pink and white varieties.
 Speedwell likes well-draining soil and will bloom prolifically until the first frost of the season hits.
 Keep the flowers blooming longer by pinching off any wilted blooms.

 Fall-blooming flowers aren’t the only thing you can plant to liven up the autumn garden.
 This plant’s decorative foliage in hues of red, green, purple, pink, yellow, and orange changes color and gets more intense as the temperature cools.

 As you can see, the end of summer doesn’t mean the end of your beautiful garden!
 Don’t let spring have all the fun this year.
 Fill your beds up with these hardy fall-blooming flowers and give your garden a second wind.
-You might also enjoy these other posts on fall gardening:
+You won’t regret it.